 Yet for all of Aruba’s fantastic beaches—like Eagle Beach and Palm Beach, both loved by locals and visitors alike—there’s more to the island than meets the eye.
 Learn about coral restoration efforts at Palm Island, or take your beloved on a special trip to the Natural Bridge, an geological wonder made of solid coral.

 Cozumel fuses the Caribbean lifestyle with Mayan history and Mexican culture.
 It’s a lively, energetic destination that sparks romance and intrigue, from its stunning beaches to its ancient ruins at San Gervasio and Chichen Itza.

 While on a couple’s vacation in Cozumel, a trip to Playa Mia is a must.
 This resort and beach park is a thrill for all ages, home to 200-foot water slides, wave running, lazy rivers, and entertainment for every type of adventurer.
 Aside from being one of the best islands for snorkeling, Cozumel is also famous for its dolphin encounters at Dolphinaris, where you can feed, swim with, and interact with these friendly creatures.

 Year after year, Cozumel attracts divers eager to experience the Mesoamerican Barrier Reef and Palancar Reef in Cozumel Reefs National Marine Park, two of the most famous reef systems in the Caribbean—and the world.
-If you and your sweetheart are a fan of snorkeling or scuba diving, Cozumel is sure to be your definition of paradise.
+If you and your sweetheart are a fan of underwater adventures, visiting a couple of Cozumel snorkeling and diving spots are sure to be your definition of paradise.